dom38/bootstrap-cloud/README.md

 - Automate clusters being added to ArgoCD.
 This will require:
   - Credentials for ArgoCD to auth to GCP
   - External Secrets Operator to fetch the existing secret and restructure it to what Argo needs
+- Split the terraform into two projects so you don't have to manage the Kubernetes provider separately